pasquini-dario/PLR/README.md

    [Here an example file](http://downloads.skullsecurity.org/passwords/rockyou-withcount.txt.bz2)

-2. The maximum length of the passwords to include in the training set (e.g., 10 or 16).
+2. The second parameter is the maximum length of the passwords to include in the training set (e.g., 10 or 16).

-   2. Where to save the output file e.g, */home/user/dataset.pickle*
+3. The third parameter is where to save the output file e.g, */home/user/dataset.pickle*

 ### Create a configuration file and train the model